Dean Cummings

-Dean Cummings (born 30 March 1993) is a Scottish professional footballer currently playing as a midfielder for Lothian Thistle Hutchison Vale.
-Cummings has previously played for Falkirk, Livingston, Tynecastle and Edinburgh City, and is also the older brother of former Nottingham Forest forward Jason Cummings.
+Dean Cummings (born 30 March 1993) is a Scottish professional footballer who plays as a midfielder for Lothian Thistle Hutchison Vale.
+Cummings has previously played for Falkirk, Livingston, Tynecastle and Edinburgh City.

 Career

 Cummings Joined Livingston in July 2008 from Falkirk becoming a member of Livingston's under 19 squad.
 The youth side reached the 2010 SFL Youth Cup final with Cummings scoring the opening goal with the match resulting in a 2–1 defeat to Partick Thistle.
 During the tournament Cummings helped set a club record by scoring four goals in a 14–0 victory against Ayr United.

 The following year the under-19 side won the league securing the title with a 10–0 victory against Stranaer.
 He signed a new two-year contract in April 2011 extending his stay until May 2013 and made his first team debut on 12 November 2011 as a substitute against Hamilton Academical.
 On 25 February 2012, he scored his first goal for the club in a 3–1 defeat to Ayr United.

 After spells with Tynecastle and Lothian Thistle Hutchison Vale, Cummings signed for recently promoted Scottish League Two side Edinburgh City in June 2016.
 Cummings spent a season with Edinburgh City, before returning to Lothian Thistle for the 2017–18 season.